Agoric/documentation/main/zoe/guide/contracts/multipoolAutoswap.md

 Transactions that don't require an invitation include `addPool()` and the queries (`getInputPrice()`, `getOutputPrice()`, `getPoolAllocation()`, `getLiquidityIssuer()`, and `getLiquiditySupply()`).

-This contract follows the design of [UniSwap V1](https://uniswap.org/).

 ## The MultipoolAutoswap API